 Go to the Research section

-The Department of Social Sciences is an environment of critical enquiry and rigorous research.
+The School of Social Sciences is an environment of critical enquiry and rigorous research.
 Global perspectives run through undergraduate and postgraduate programmes and across the fields of biological and social anthropology, geography, international relations, politics and sociology.

 Students and academic staff in the faculty are engaged in the exploration of human diversity and the effects of human actions and interactions in an ever globalising landscape.
 Our innovative and influential research has received international recognition; changing attitudes and informing policy across areas as diverse as the conservation of primates, gendered practices in family and work lives, and Eastern European politics.

 Students and academic staff work with a variety of local, national and international communities through our research, consultancy and partnerships.

 Locally this includes disseminating research findings to local groups, ranging for example from workshops on terrorism to analysis of soils and sediment properties in Oxfordshire and beyond.

 Nationally our researchers have been involved with excavations of monastery sites in Durham and the study of modernist architecture in towns and cities across the UK.
 As well as taking on advisory roles to Government departments and other think tanks and NGOs.

 Our researchers are also active all over the globe: from studying the human-wildlife conflict between farmers and Buton Macaque monkeys in Sulawesi, Indonesia to historical climate and environmental changes in the United Arab Emirates, our academic research teams are at every corner of the globe.
 We have experts on capitalism in South America, politics in Eastern Europe and in South Africa, identities in the Basque Region, oral traditions in Nepal, maternal health and cultural practices globally to chipped stone tools in Jordan, and domestic goddesses in India … to name just a small selection of the fascinating research undertaken by staff in the Department.